raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 Enigma is a cipher machine that was created in the early 20th century for commercial, diplomatic, and military applications.
 The machine was adopted by the German military during World War II for secret communications.
 The Enigma encryption code was famously broken at Bletchley Park, the forerunner of GCHQ, during WWII, meaning intercepted radio messages from the German military could be decoded and read.
 This spectacular achievement is thought to have shortened the war, saving many lives on both sides of the conflict.

-From an electrical point of view, the Enigma machine is simply a battery, a bulb, and a switch circuit.
+From an electrical point of view, the Enigma machine is simply a battery, 26 lightbulbs, and a switch circuit.
 It doesn't have any electronics, so it is an electro-mechanical device.
 Encryption is achieved by varying the path of an electric current through the wiring of the machine.

 ![Encoding a W as G on Enigma](images/Enigma-wiring.gif)